learning-zone/spring-boot-basics/notes/miscellaneous.md

 ```

 #### Q. What is DAO factory design pattern in Java?

+Data Access Object Pattern or DAO pattern is used to separate low level data accessing API or operations from high level business services.

+​```sequence
+Alice->Bob: Hello Bob, how are you?
+Note right of Bob: Bob thinks
+Bob-->Alice: I am good thanks!
+​```

 #### Q. How to stop thread?
 #### Q. Insert a uppercase value into map without using toUpperCase() of string class.
 #### Q. While overriding a method can you throw another exception or broader exception?